Achilles Tendinitis Treatment Joslin

 - The discomfort subsides somewhat after mobilising and warming up, often facilitated by a warm shower

-- The pain typically returns after prolonged activity, particularly when involved in running, tennis, football, or dancing
+- The discomfort resurfaces after a few hours of sustained activity, especially during running, tennis, football, or dancing

 What Are The Causes Of Achilles Tendon Injuries?